Willkommen auf den Seiten des Auswärtigen Amts

 On your appointment please submit:

-- Two fully completed and signed application forms, filled out in German.
+- One fully completed and signed application form, filled out in German.
 You can download the national visa application form from our internet page.

 - A valid passport (original with two copies)

 - Two biometric passport photos

 - Curriculum vitae of professional career, accompanied by the university certificates, diplomas, etc. you have obtained (originals with two copies)